 Workington Town Council Community Governance Review

-Workington Town Council has asked Allerdale Borough Council to carry out a governance review on the Workington Parish.
+Workington Town Council asked Allerdale Borough Council to carry out a governance review on the Workington Parish.

-The review will look at two areas:
+The review looked at two areas:

 - the electoral ward boundaries